Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 [Electronics Wings Tutorials](https://www.electronicwings.com/avr-atmega/getting-started-with-atmel-studio) <br/>
 IMPORTANT UPDATE: <br/>
 Andy stated that I should change back to V2.2 boards.
 So back to that code... <br/>

+6/14/2024 <br/>
+Here is the internal and external impedance of the ADC pin...<br/>